kmazrolina/Booking2.0/README.md

 7. All guests in the system and their personal data
 8. All reservations with the type of facility
 9. QA view
-10. Best cities
+10. Cities info (such as attractions count, houses count)
-11. Best attractions
+11. Attractions info (place, popularity, average rating)
 12. Ongoing reservations

 ### Functions

 1. Calculation of the average guest/host/housing/attraction rating
 2. Calculation of the number of avaliable housing in given dates
 3. Calculation of the average length of stay
 4. Checking if a given house is available on given dates
 5. Calculating the distance between given housing and city center

-### Triggers:
+### Triggers

 1. Checking if a given facility is available on the given dates when trying to book
 2. Checking if a given property is available on given dates when trying to change booking dates
 3. Updating view 'Housing in a given city with prices per night' when changing price of a room in a given housing